EmilHvitfeldt/smltar/docs/02_tokenization.md

 The first nine lines stores the first paragraph of the story, each line consisting of a series of character symbols.
 These elements don't contain any metadata or information to tell us which characters are words and which aren't.
 Identifying these kinds of boundaries between words is where the process of tokenization comes in.

 In tokenization, we take an input (a string) and a token type (a meaningful unit of text, such as a word) and split the input into pieces (tokens) that correspond to the type [@Manning:2008:IIR:1394399].
-Figure \@ref(fig:tokenizationdiag) outlines this process.
+Figure \@ref(fig:tokenizationdiag) outlines this process.\index{tokenization!definition}

 <div class="figure" style="text-align: center">
 <img src="diagram-files/tokenization-black-box.png" alt="A black box representation of a tokenizer.
 The text of these three example text fragments has been converted to lowercase and punctuation has been removed before the text is split." width="90%" />
 <p class="caption">(\#fig:tokenizationdiag)A black box representation of a tokenizer.
 The text of these three example text fragments has been converted to lowercase and punctuation has been removed before the text is split.</p>
 </div>

 Most commonly, the meaningful unit or type of token that we want to split text into units of is a **word**.
 However, it is difficult to clearly define what a word is, for many or even most languages.
 Many languages, such as Chinese, do not use white space between words at all.
 Even languages that do use white space, including English, often have particular examples that are ambiguous [@Bender13].
-Romance languages like Italian and French use pronouns and negation words that may better be considered prefixes with a space, and English contractions like "didn't" may more accurately be considered two words with no space.
+Romance languages like Italian and French use pronouns and negation words that may better be considered prefixes with a space, and English contractions like "didn't" may more accurately be considered two words with no space.\index{language!Non-English}\index{preprocessing!challenges}

-To understand the process of tokenization, let's start with a overly simple definition for a word: any selection of alphanumeric (letters and numbers) symbols.
-Let's use some regular expressions (or regex for short, see Appendix \@ref(regexp)) with `strsplit()` to split the first two lines of "The Fir Tree" by any characters that are not alphanumeric.
+To understand the process of tokenization, let's start with a overly simple definition for a word: any selection of alphanumeric (letters and numbers) symbols. \index{regex}Let's use some regular expressions \index{regular expressions|see {regex}}(or regex for short, see Appendix \@ref(regexp)) with `strsplit()` to split the first two lines of "The Fir Tree" by any characters that are not alphanumeric.

 ```r